 What is gender-based violence?

-Gender-based violence (GBV) is a dark reality in all countries and all economic and social groups.
-It disproportionately impacts women and girls and has short- and long-term effects on survivors’ health, dignity and security.
+Gender-based violence (GBV) is a problem that exists in all countries and economic and social groups.
+It is violence that targets and disproportionately impacts individuals based on their gender, especially women and girls.
+The harm inflicted results in trauma, with negative short- and long-term effects on survivors’ health, dignity and security.
 Violence against girls and women can take place anywhere, including at home, at school, within communities, in public institutions and at work.

 Definition of GBV: Gender-based violence refers to harmful acts directed at an individual based on their gender.
-It is rooted in gender inequality, the abuse of power and harmful norms.
+It is rooted in inequality, abuse of power and discrimination, and it most often affects girls and women.

 RS10334_201905-SLE-77.jpg